CtrlK

 Progressive Disclosure

-This is a monolithic wall of text with everything inline.
-The full manual configuration JSON, all agent format options, display element tables, color coding details, and troubleshooting could all be split into separate reference files.
-No external references are used despite the content clearly warranting them.
+This is a monolithic wall of text with no references to external files for detailed content.
+The full configuration JSON, all agent format options, display element tables, color coding, and troubleshooting are all inline.
+The configuration reference, display presets, and agent format details should be in separate files with clear links from the overview.

 1 / 3